hyunjink12/blackscholes_pricing_v1/README.md

 The Black-Scholes discounts future cash flows back to PV using e^(-rT).
 The rate NEEDS to reflect what you could theoretically earn risk-free over the same period as your contract expiration (i.e., a 30-day call should use a 30-day rate, not a 30 year rate).

 ### The Math
-BS uses continuous compounding.
-When taken to the limit, as n → ∞, it converges to e^r.
+BS uses continuous compounding. n = the number of compounding periods.
+When taken to the limit, (1+r/n)^n as n → ∞, it converges to e^r.